 Criteria for the depth and thickness of the photosphere is confounded by the fact that the escape of photons is probabilistic, i.e., the further down, the fewer photons escape, but as you go deeper, the probability of escape doesn't end at some point, but grows ever closer to zero.
 Another confounding fact is that the depth depends upon the EMR's wavelength: at some wavelengths, this layer of the star is more transparent than at others.
 However, a thin-but-finite layer from which the vast majority of the photons escape from can be defined.
 In the case of the Sun, there is a narrow layer where the transparency rises significantly, where the ionization shifts balance and above which photons are distinctly less likely to be absorbed or scattered.

-The generally used criteria for the level of the photosphere (as a "surface" with no thickness) is an optical depth of 2/3, roughly the median depth from which photon leaving the star came from.
-The temperature at that level matches the effective temperature, according to analysis using the local thermodynamic equilibrium, the Eddington approximation and plane-parallel atmosphere simplifications.
+A commonly-used criteria for the level of the photosphere (as a "surface" with no thickness) is an optical depth of 2/3, which is roughly the median depth from which photons leaving the star came from, given that some leave at angles from vertical and must pass through more of the partially-opaque material.
+The temperature (which is increasing by depth) at the 2/3 optical depth roughly matches the star's effective temperature, according to analysis using the local thermodynamic equilibrium, the Eddington approximation and plane-parallel atmosphere simplifications.